 Business orientations are classified into the following groups: Production Orientation, Product Orientation, Sales Orientation, and Market Orientation.

-Product Orientation – An approach to business that centres its activities on continually improving and refining its products.
+Production orientation is an approach to business that centres its activities on continually improving and refining its products.
 All efforts are put into making the product better.
-Scenario: We can offer you non-chip paint on your car.
+Scenario: we can offer you non-chip paint on your car.

 When a business bases its ability to make profits by using powerful selling techniques to persuade people to buy its products, rather than on customer needs.